thosgood/this-weeks-finds/markdown/51-100/week098.md

 It turns out that the interesting degrees of freedom of the metric living on the surface $\Sigma$ in spacetime are described by fields living on this surface.
-In fact, these fields are solutions of a $2$-dimensional topological field theory called BF theory.
-To prove this, I take advantage of the relation between general relativity and BF theory in 4 dimensions, together with the fact that BF theory behaves in a simple manner under dimensional reduction.
+In fact, these fields are solutions of a $2$-dimensional topological field theory called $BF$ theory.
+To prove this, I take advantage of the relation between general relativity and $BF$ theory in 4 dimensions, together with the fact that $BF$ theory behaves in a simple manner under dimensional reduction.

 Another neat thing is that to get a solution of general relativity this